 But my favorite St. Blaise story is of the old woman who came to him because a wolf had absconded with her pig.
 St. Blaise, being good with animals to say the least, promptly found the wolf and commanded it to return the old woman’s pig.
 The wolf promptly complied, returning the pig whole and unscathed.
 Because it is a low-down dirty thing to steal pork.
 Hands (and paws) off the sweet, sweet swine.
 When St. Blaise was imprisoned and awaiting his execution, the same old woman brought him candles for his cell.

-St. Blaise, pray for us, and by your intercession may we always be protected and delivered from those who would steal our pork.
+St. Blaise, pray for us, and by your intercession may we always be protected and delivered from those who would steal our pork, both real and proverbial.